 How do state and local property taxes work?

 Jurisdictions in all 50 states and the District of Columbia impose property taxes.
-Most property tax revenue comes from local levies (county, municipal, township, school district, and special district) on land and improvements, but states often tax personal property (such as machinery, equipment, and motor vehicles) as well.
+Most property tax revenue comes from local levies (county, municipal, township, school district, and special district) on land and improvements to it, but some states also tax personal property (such as machinery, equipment, and motor vehicles).
 The tax equals a percentage of the taxable value of the property and may be levied in some form at every level of government: state, county, municipal, township, school district, and special district.

 While property taxes are a significant source of local government revenue, they are a very small revenue source for most states (table 1).
-State governments levy property taxes in 36 states, collecting $13 billion in revenue from such taxes in 2013—about 1 percent of own-source general revenue (“own-source” revenue excludes intergovernmental transfers.)
-Meanwhile, local governments collected $487 billion from property taxes in 2016, or nearly half of their own-source general revenue in 2013, far and away the highest percentage in any state.
-Property taxes were 5 percent or more of state revenue in only six other states: Arkansas, Michigan, Montana, New Hampshire, Washington, and Wyoming.
-Fourteen states did not levy a state-level property tax.
+State governments levied property taxes in 36 states in 2016, collecting $16 billion in revenue, or 1 percent of own-source state general revenue.
+(Own-source revenue excludes intergovernmental transfers.)
+Meanwhile, local governments collected $487 billion from property taxes in 2016, or nearly half of their own-source general revenue.

 New Hampshire, which has neither a broad-based income tax nor a general sales tax, was the most reliant on property taxes in 2016, with property tax revenue accounting for 47 percent of its combined state and local own-source general revenue.
 Property taxes also contributed more than 30 percent of state and local revenue in Connecticut, Maine, New Jersey, Rhode Island, and Vermont.
 Alabama was the least reliant on property tax revenue in 2016, with only 10 percent of its combined state and local own-source general revenue coming from the tax.
 Arkansas, Delaware, Hawaii, Kentucky, Louisiana, New Mexico, Oklahoma, and West Virginia also collected less than 15 percent of combined state and local revenue from property taxes (figure 1).